Enrichment Classes

 Open to piano students late Book 2 or above.
 Student should understand how to build major and minor chords, and identify major key signatures up to two sharps and flats.

-Improv for Piano Artistry
+Improv for Piano Artistry:

 In this class pianists will explore improvisation that is focused on developing artistry, musicianship and creativity!
 Inspired by skills for improvisation used in Dalcroze classes (where the teacher improvises music for movement and teaching a variety of musical subjects), we will explore meter, phrase/form, metric transformation, nuance, and dynamics.
 We will also explore improvisation centered around folk and jazz melodies as well as improvisation that is non jazz oriented, composition skills, & how to make our daily practice and repertoire more exciting, enjoyable and inviting.